Rayn322/Rayn322/README.md

 ### Hi there 👋

-I’m a high school student who makes websites and Minecraft plugins.
+I’m a student who makes websites and Minecraft plugins.